Mixed Breed Dogs

 About the Chug

-The Chug is a medium mixed breed dogs known for its outgoing nature and capable mind.
-Well-suited to apartment living, the Chug is manageable for most owners.
+The Chug is a cross between the Chihuahua and Pug.
+The Chug is a small mixed breed dog known for being deeply loving with its family and friendly once acquainted.
+With a capable mind, well-suited to apartment living, the Chug is manageable for most owners.
 Typically standing 10 to 14 inches and weighing 10 to 20 pounds, this breed has a life expectancy of 10 to 13, making it a devoted companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Chug brings a distinct combination of traits that sets it apart.
 The Chug is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Chug loves being close to its people and forms strong bonds with every member of the household.